openvinotoolkit/openvino/tools/pot/docs/FrequentlyAskedQuestions.md

 ### <a name="python">When I execute POT CLI, I get "File "/workspace/venv/lib/python3.6/site-packages/nevergrad/optimization/base.py", line 35...
 SyntaxError: invalid syntax".
 What is wrong?</a>

-This error is reported when you have an older python version than 3.6 in your environment.
-Upgrade your python version.
+This error is reported when you have a Python version older than 3.6 in your environment.
+Upgrade your Python version.

 ### <a name="nomodule">What does a message "ModuleNotFoundError: No module named 'some\_module\_name'" mean?</a>